 - Non-documented expenses: 50% (70% for partially or fully exempted taxpayers).

-- Company car expenses (including depreciation, rentals, leasing, insurance, maintenance, repairs, fuel, and taxes), except fully electric cars, vehicles allocated to public transport, or vehicles that are taxed as income in kind for PIT purposes, depending on the type of vehicle (certain hybrids plug in, or moved by vehicular natural gas and other vehicles), the acquisition cost and regardless of the year of acquisition:
+- Company car expenses (including depreciation, rentals, leasing, insurance, maintenance, repairs, fuel, and taxes), except fully electric cars, vehicles allocated to public transport, or vehicles that are taxed as income in kind for personal income tax (PIT) purposes, depending on the type of vehicle (certain plug-in hybrids, vehicles moved by vehicular natural gas, and other vehicles), the acquisition cost, and regardless of the year of acquisition:

 - Dividends distributed to wholly or partially exempt taxpayers regarding participations held, uninterruptedly, for less than one year: 23%.

 - The total amount of the expenses incurred with any compensation paid as a result of the termination of functions of managers or board members if not related to the productivity targets previously established under the existing labour relation; or the amount that exceeds the remuneration that would be received by the manager or the board member until the term of the labour agreement, in case of redundancy prior to that term; or, in all cases, if the liability for the payment is shifted to another entity: 35%.

 - The total amount of the expenses incurred with bonuses paid to managers or board members if the respective amount corresponds to more than 25% of the annual salary and exceeds EUR 27,500: 35%.

 - Amounts due or paid to legal or natural persons resident outside the Portuguese territory and subject to a more clearly favourable tax regime, as well as payments made to open accounts of financial institutions in a jurisdiction with a clearly more favourable tax regime, unless proof is made that the operations effectively took place and do not have abnormal conditions or exaggerated amounts: 35%.

 All of the above-mentioned rates of autonomous taxation are increased by 10% if the taxpayer has tax losses in the tax year in which the expenses are incurred (this does not apply in the first and second years of activity).